How to Talk to Someone with Dementia?

 Talking in the late stage

-Once your loved one reaches the late stage of dementia, you may find there is very little verbal communication and they are now receiving full-time dementia care.
-So, during this stage you’ll find using non-verbal cues such as facial expressions like smiling, eye contact and touch are helpful here.
+Once your loved one reaches the late stage of dementia, you may find there is very little verbal communication, and they are now receiving full-time dementia care.
+During this stage, you’ll find that using non-verbal cues, such as facial expressions like smiling, eye contact, and touch, is helpful.

 Related Posts